autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 :width:`600px`

-The [predict](https://auto.gluon.ai/stable/api/autogluon.predictor.html#autogluon.timeseries.TimeSeriesPredictor.predict) method of a `TimeSeriesPredictor` generates two types of forecasts:
+The :meth:`~autogluon.timeseries.TimeSeriesPredictor.predict` method of a `TimeSeriesPredictor` generates two types of forecasts:

 - **mean forecast** represents the expected value of the time series at each time step in the forecast horizon.
 - **quantile forecast** represents the quantiles of the forecast distribution.